rather-labs/internship-tp4-cross-contracts/README.md

 - Tracking processed messages to avoid duplication.

 This contract also supports configurable message fees, ensuring flexible and incentivized usage.
+It also suuports fee updates of previously sent but undelivered messages.

 ## Features